-The Master Gardener program in Minnesota is an educational program designed to train volunteers to help other people in their communities with horticulture.
+The EMG program in Minnesota is an educational program designed to train volunteers to help other people in their communities with horticulture.
 The program was created in 1977 and is administered by the University of Minnesota Extension Service.
-Most counties in Minnesota have active Master Gardeners.
+Most counties in Minnesota have active EMG's.
 Volunteers receive professional training in home horticulture by university specialists in exchange for volunteer time.
 This training sets Master Gardeners apart from other home gardeners and allows them to be effective resources in their local communities.
-Working with local county Extension offices, Master Gardener activities benefit schools, community education programs, garden centers, farmer's markets, historical sites, and many other programs.
+Working with local county Extension offices, EMG activities benefit schools, community education programs, garden centers, farmer's markets, historical sites, and many other programs.

 To become an EMG, you first must enroll and be accepted in your local county Extension program.
 Upon acceptance in your home county, you then take the

 Extension Master Gardener Core Course, taught in the winter/spring.